 - Jamie’s obligation to ensure you are advised of all laws and regulations which may have an impact on the transaction

-- confirmation that FINTRAC requirements have been met by both listing broker and cooperating broker (recently introduced government requirements for client identification that involve obtaining government issued photo ID, address, date of birth, and other information to retain on file as a fraud prevention measure)
+- Confirmation that FINTRAC (The Financial Transactions and Reports Analysis Centre of Canada ) requirements have been met by both listing broker and cooperating broker (recently introduced government requirements for client identification that involve obtaining government issued photo ID, address, date of birth, and other information to retain on file as a fraud prevention measure)

 Though the Multiple Listing type is by far the most common, there is also such a thing as an Exclusive Listing.
 In the Multiple Listing, of course, the brokerage is authorized to market your property through the MLS.
 When your home sells, there will often be two separate brokers involved in the deal: Jamie’s, and a different one representing the buyer (though there is a good chance that, due to its huge market share, a PSR brokerage will also represent the buyer!).